docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 ## Captioning Suite

 This suite enables a device controller, exporter, player, or transmitter to get the closed captioning data attached to a sequence.
 This suite provides the data in either Scenarist (CEA-608, \*.scc) and MacCaption (CEA-708, \*.mcc) formats.
-In the case of CEA-708, it includes not just the text to display, but it’s also the position information, and background, font, etc. If the transmitter or player just wants to overlay the captioning data on a frame, it can use the [Playmod Overlay Suite](#universals-sweetpea-suites-playmod-overlay-suite) instead.
+In the case of CEA-708, it includes not just the text to display, but it's also the position information, and background, font, etc. If the transmitter or player just wants to overlay the captioning data on a frame, it can use the [Playmod Overlay Suite](#universals-sweetpea-suites-playmod-overlay-suite) instead.

 ---